 As an AIM-quoted company, the Company is required to apply a recognised corporate governance code, demonstrating how it complies with such corporate governance code and where it departs from it.

 The Board has formally adopted the QCA Code as the basis for its corporate governance framework.
 The Board recognises the principles of the QCA Code, which focus on the creation of medium to long-term value for shareholders.
-The Company will provide annual updates on its compliance with the QCA Code in its Annual Report.
+The Company will provide annual updates on its compliance with the QCA Code in its Annual Reports.

 The Board is responsible for setting the direction of the Company through the establishment of strategic objectives and key policies.
 The Board has a schedule of matters reserved for its review and approval, and such items include Group strategy, approval of major capital expenditure projects, approval of the annual and interim results, annual budgets, dividend policy, Board composition and structure, and appointment and assessment of senior management.
 The Board monitors the exposure to key business risks and reviews the strategic direction of all operating subsidiaries, their annual budgets, their performance in relation to those budgets and their capital expenditure.
 The Board maintains its independence from the day-to-day responsibility for managing the business which it delegates to the Chief Executive Officer and the senior management team.
 The Chief Executive Officer, being the senior executive, has a particular role and areas of responsibility and engages with the Company’s shareholders and stakeholders as required.